 - Add the mixed concrete to the hole around the positioned GRP fence post.
 Ensure the post is fixed in an upright position whilst drying.

-- Secure the rails to the link plates fixings.
+- Secure the rails to the link pre-drilled plate fixings.

 - Make sure that all fixings are fully tightened and secure.

-- If the fencing is required to be stepped to accommodate a gradient, please ensure that the post heights are set correctly to accommodate the drop required.
+- If the fencing must be stepped to accommodate a gradient, ensure the post heights are set correctly to accommodate the drop.

 If, however, you or your team are unsure how to install GRP palisade fencing, our Ezi Klamp operatives have CSCS accreditations and can assist with any queries about installation or the product itself.

 Buying GRP palisade fencing should not be a one-size-fits-all transaction.
 Every site is unique, so before you make an investment, ensure you get expert advice from a specialist GRP fencing supplier.

 Ezi Klamp is a GRP fencing supplier with many successful installations under our belt.
 As such, we offer a bespoke GRP fencing service to fulfil your needs and ensure the end result is exactly how you want it.
 We also supply standard heights and widths of GRP palisade fencing for more straightforward installations and projects.

 If you need more detailed, bespoke advice on GRP fencing, including application case study examples, or you’d like to learn about other GRP solutions, we would be more than happy to help.